DiQu1997/NewsAssistant/Design.md

    2. Get the key entities, vector in the event
    3. Use LLM to get the vector for this news
    4. Assign it to an event cluster, the cluster should contains the index in stead of the entire news.
 Multiple types of clusters are needed: cluster of an event, cluster of an entity

+# Next Step:
+Research on the database and vector search, clustering.